Cena-JM/weather-app/README.md

 # weather-app

-This is weather forecast site which uses Open-Weather-Map API to forecast weather of a given place (region).
+This is a weather forecast site which uses Open-Weather-Map API to forecast weather of a given place (region).

 ## Live
 [Live](https://raw.githack.com/Cena-JM/weather-app/development/dist/index.html)